-This brings me to the Subjective Unit of Discomfort (SUD).
-Key point: a SUD is a subjective measure.
-You do not have to explain it or given evidence for the rating you select.
+The subject of measurement brings me to the Subjective Unit of Discomfort (SUD).
+The key point is that the SUD is a subjective measure.
+You do not have to explain it, or provide evidence for your rating.
 Simply select a figure between 1 (the smallest amount of ‘experience’ you can notice) to 10 (where your recall of the experience is at its very worst).
 Be clear, here, that this safe experiment simply provides a ‘base’ line to do more experiments in order to notice if the experience goes up (from, say, 5 to 7) or down (from say, 6 to 3).

 When you are gathering information about any safe experiment, it helps to notice how our experiences go up, down or stay the same.
 It is not possible to note what helps that experience go up and down without a SUD to monitor how it moves and changes.

 ANOTHER SAFE EXPERIMENT: from Just Noticing to Body Scanning

 There is an example of the use of the SUD that focuses on our experience of anxiety.
 Recall the last time you felt anxious.
 As with all safe experiments, start with something that minor. registering a SUD of not more than 6.
 Can you recall what was happening that sent the SUD up and/or brought it down?
 You may find this difficult as the changes are often created by small happenings.